 #1.
 Visit Biarritz Lighthouse

-Biarritz lighthouse, built in 1834, marks a place where the ocean meets the land and the view from the top of it deliver fantastic views of its beaches and orange rooftops.
+Biarritz lighthouse, built in 1834, marks a place where the ocean meets the land and the view from the top of it delivers fantastic views of its beaches and orange rooftops.

 This slender lighthouse clings to the cliff 73 meters above sea level, and you have to climb over 200 steps to the very top for the all-embracing coastal views.
 The spiral staircase is tiny, and if it is busy, you have to patiently wait in a queue for your turn as the number of visitors is limited due to the small space.